 The most common risks are swelling, bruising, bleeding, infection, or a loss of sensation to the nipple and areola; however they are rare and almost always temporary.

-Total cost: 10-15k inclusive of all (Including Surgeon’s fee, surgical disposable, Anesthetist’s fee, operating theatre and all follow up visits cost).
+Total areola reduction cost amounts to 10-15k inclusive of all (Including Surgeon’s fee, surgical disposable, Anesthetist’s fee, operating theatre and all follow up visits cost).